Pediatric Podiatrist

 How Long Does It Take to Treat Pediatric Foot Problems?

-• Athlete’s Foot: About 1-2 weeks
+• About 1-2 weeks for athlete’s foot.

-• Intoeing: Often improves without treatment; monitoring may continue for several years.
+• Intoeing often improves without treatment; monitoring may continue for several years.

-• Sever’s Disease: Typically lasts several weeks to months.
+• Sever’s Disease typically lasts several weeks to months.

-• Sprains and Strains: Can take from a few weeks to several months.
+• Sprains and strains can take from a few weeks to several months.

 To determine your toddler’s foot size, measure their foot from the heel to the tip of the longest toe and consult a shoe size chart specific to children’s footwear.
-It’s essential to measure both feet, as they may differ in size, and choose shoes based on the larger foot.

 Children’s feet grow quickly, so it’s recommended to check their foot size every 3 to 4 months.
-Regularly ensuring that their shoes fit well and provide adequate support is crucial for healthy foot development.

 Signs your child may have a foot problem include pain, difficulty walking, limping, avoiding physical activities, visible foot abnormalities, frequent tripping, uneven shoe wear, and swelling or redness of the foot or ankle.